The 20 Best Neutral Paint Colors With Wood (oak, maple, cherry, & more)

 YELLOW-TONED WOOD STAINS

-If you want to make your yellow stain look LESS yellow, you might need to lean into it a bit with the following colors…
+To make your yellow stain look less yellow, you might need to lean into it with the following colors…

 ORANGE-TONED WOOD STAINS

-While yellow-toned woods are usually pretty darned yellow, orange-toned woods easily lean into yellow or red, but the dominant undertone is still orange.
+Whereas yellow woods are usually pretty darned yellow, orange-toned woods easily lean into yellow or red, but the dominant undertone is still orange.

-WHAT COLORS TONE DOWN ORANGE WOOD STAINS?
+WHAT COLORS TONE DOWN OR BLEND ORANGE WOOD STAINS?

 RED, PINK, OR CHERRY WOOD STAINS

-Red or cherry-toned woods are often the strongest of the bunch, adding depth and color to a room.
-Red-toned woods can also look slightly pinkish (pink being the light version of red) or can give off a subtle purple cast, depending on the combination of wood and stain choice.
+Depending on the combination of wood and stain choice, red-toned woods can also look slightly pinkish (pink being the light version of red) or give off a subtle purple cast.

 WHAT COLORS TONE DOWN RED OR PINK WOOD STAINS?

-Now that you’ve done your homework, it’s time to look at REAL COLORS!
+Now that you’ve done your homework, it’s time to look at real colors!
 Remember…

 1. BENJAMIN MOORE CLASSIC GRAY OC-23